SmarTest-nuevahacks/smarTest/README.md

 # smarTest
-Making uncheatable tests foe remote learning
+Smartest is a webapp focused on creating cheat-free online tests and exams for remote learning.